 But if that’s all you’re doing, there are huge drawbacks.
 For example, what if you’re addressing a conference audience consisting of buyers from different segments (industries, roles, etc.)?
 Furthermore, if your story is geared to one segment—say, users—you’re missing the opportunity to arm those people with the narrative ammunition they’ll need to engage colleagues who actually write checks, such as their C-level budget owners.

-Worst of all, the “tell me who I’m talking to and I’ll give you the pitch” approach leaves you lacking a “front door” message for the brand.
-A striking example—and one that I found heartbreaking, given that I hoped she would become President—was Hillary Clinton’s campaign website:
+Worst of all, the “tell me who I’m talking to and I’ll give you the pitch” approach leaves you lacking a “front door” message for customers, employees — everyone.
+A striking example (one that I found heartbreaking, given that I hoped she would become President) was Hillary Clinton’s campaign website:

 A better approach, clearly, is to have a simple, powerful, high-level story that connects the low-lever ones together:

 But what does that actually look like, and how do you build it?
 Specifically, what remains consistent in the story you tell to everyone, and what varies by audience?

 In The Greatest Sales Deck I’ve Ever Seen, I laid out a framework for structuring a high-level strategic narrative by dissecting Zuora’s.
 (Zuora, which recently celebrated a successful IPO, sells a platform for running subscription businesses).